-Career faculty review and promotion for bargaining unit members are covered by Article 19 of the United Academics Collective Bargaining Agreement (CBA).
+Career faculty performance reviews and promotion for bargaining unit members are covered by Article 19 of the United Academics Collective Bargaining Agreement (CBA).
 Departmental/unit-level policy documents can be found on the Department and Unit Policies page.

 Evaluation and review for career faculty includes: